Department of Management Sciences

-Enrolment is to be made at the Registrar´s Office of our University and is only possible on Campus Sankt Augustin, E-Building, Rooms E 044 - E 049.
-New students must appear in person on campus site, otherwise enrolment is impossible.
-Any outstanding financial obligations to the University need to be paid before you can enrol.
+Enrolment is to be made at the Registrar´s Office of our University and is only possible on Campus Sankt Augustin.
+New students must appear in person on the campus site.
+Enrolment is also possible to be made online.
+Any outstanding financial obligations to the University need to be paid before you can enroll.
 For enrolment, please note the office hours of the Registrar´s office.

 When is the enrolment period?

-Enrolment period for the MBA programme anually starts on 1st August.
-The latest possibility to enrol for new students into the MBA programme is annually the day before the welcome week kick-off date.
+The enrollment period for the MBA program annually starts on 1st August.
+The latest possibility to enroll new students into the MBA program is annually the day before the welcome week kick-off date.

 Which documents do I have to bring for enrolment?

-In order to become fully enrolled you need to make sure that you bring everything that is listed on your pre-enrolment certificate in the e-mail that you´ll recive from the Registrar´s Office after your official admission.
-Before the enrollment date, you should upload your portrait picture via your personal online application account before the enrolment date in order to be equipped with your personal student ID-Card and so being able to make use of the public transportation, the dining halls and other student facilities and special offers.
+In order to become fully enrolled, you need to make sure that you bring everything that is listed on your pre-enrolment certificate in the e-mail that you´ll receive from the Registrar´s Office after your official admission.
+Before the enrolment date, you should upload your portrait picture via your personal online application account before the enrolment date in order to be equipped with your personal student ID-Card and so being able to make use of public transportation, the dining halls, and other student facilities and special offers.
 There are at least 6 documents that you'll have to bring (if applicable: plus other documents that are mentioned in the letter of acceptance)

-- three printed ans signed versionsof the pre-registration form, accessable via your personal online application account
+- three printed and signed versions of the pre-registration form, accessible via your personal online application account

 - letter of acceptance from the registrar's office